ReneThee/Automated-Urban-Road-Assessment/README.md

-🛣️ AURA: Smart City Infrastructure AI
+   Automatic_Road_Damage_Detection_System: Smart City Infrastructure AI

 AURA (Automated Urban Road Assessment) is an automated deep learning pipeline and interactive web dashboard designed to process street-level dashcam imagery, dynamically flagging and mapping severe pavement distress.
 Built by Team 14D for the AI4ALL Ignite Program.

-🎯 The Objective
+  The Objective

 Current civil maintenance frameworks rely on slow, manual, and reactive inspections.
 AURA transitions this to a proactive, data-driven workflow.
 By detecting and classifying structural failures (like potholes and alligator cracking) in real-time, municipalities can optimize repair budgets and navigation apps can reroute commuters around dangerous hazards.

-✨ Key Features
+  Key Features

 Real-Time Object Detection: Utilizes a custom-trained YOLOv8s Convolutional Neural Network to classify 4 specific road hazards: